nianatali18/Project-3-or-4-Can-t-Remember-/README.md

-# Project-3/4 having some of each project requirement in each:
+# Project-3/4 having some of each project requirement in each

-##Summary:
+##Summary
 I am going to be changing my entire website slightly to be a prototyp for a competition I am part of right now.
 I am going to be changing the titles for labled stuff and changing it to fit what I will be doing